 14 days or less: 100% of total cost

-Note: These cancellation charges apply to all bookings, except when tickets have been issued and they are non refundable by the airline or in circumstances where a booking includes items or services where our supplier’s cancellation charges exceed those shown above.
-In these circumstances any additional cancellation charges will be advised at the time of booking.
+Note: These cancellation charges apply to all bookings, except when tickets have been issued and they are non-refundable by the airline or in circumstances where a booking includes items or services where our supplier’s cancellation charges exceed those shown above.
+In these circumstances there may be additional cancellation charges which will be advised at the time of booking.

 5. Alteration by You

-If you wish to make a change to a confirmed booking please contact your travel agent.
-Any changes made up to 56 days before departure will incur a minimum charge of £75 per change.
-In some cases airlines require tickets to be issued on booking and where tickets have been issued changes may be treated as a cancellation and will be subject to the charges shown in section 4.
-However, after that date any changes may be treated as a cancellation and may be subject to the charges shown in section 4.
+If you wish to make a change, such as a change to the date of travel or accommodation, to a confirmed booking please contact your travel agent.
+We will do our best to assist but it may not always be possible.
+In some cases, airlines require tickets to be issued on booking and where tickets have been issued changes may be treated as a cancellation

 No refunds will be given for unused services unless an amendment or cancellation has been made in which case the charges shown above will apply.